-A lot of it is how you life your life.
+A lot of it is how you live your life.
 The inside comes to the outside, so being active is a big part of it.
 Staying interested in the world, staying relevant — all the stuff you need to do to have a career anyway in my business also helps you continue to be vital.
 That reads outwardly.

 BG: Do you have specific grooming tips from Sheryl?